 |Height||Gender||Preferred Plus||Preferred||Standard Plus||Standard|

 Why do life insurance companies have BMI requirements?

-The rates charged by life insurance companies are based on how risky they feel an applicant is or how likely they believe you will pass away during the policy’s coverage period.
-Obesity-related illnesses such as diabetes, heart disease, and high blood pressure might all increase your mortality risk.
+The rates charged by life insurance companies are based on how risky an applicant is or how likely they believe you will pass away during the policy’s coverage period.
+Obesity-related illnesses such as diabetes, heart disease, and high blood pressure might increase your mortality risk.

 - Heart disease